Didisimmons/Task/README.md

-# Weather App Challenge
+# Weather Tabs

 A weather app that retrieves sensor weather data for each country and city.
-If the user wants to see more weather details about a specific country, using the [Open Weather API](https://openweathermap.org/api) they can click the view more button to see the average temperature for the day.
+If the user wants to see more weather details about a specific country, using the [Open Weather API](https://openweathermap.org/api) they can click the view more button to see the various temperature for the day of that sensor.

 Deployed site can be found [here](https://weathertabs.herokuapp.com/)